 Generic Name: tocilizumab (Intravenous route)

 Patients treated with tocilizumab are at increased risk for infections, some progressing to serious infections leading to hospitalization or death.
-These infections have included bacterial sepsis, tuberculosis, and invasive fungal and other opportunistic infections.
+These infections have included bacterial infection, tuberculosis, invasive fungal, or other opportunistic infections.
 Evaluate for latent tuberculosis and treat if necessary prior to initiation of therapy.
 Monitor patients receiving tocilizumab for signs and symptoms of infection, including tuberculosis, even if initial latent tuberculosis test is negative .

 Commonly used brand name(s)